Frequently Asked Questions

-Will the physical grounds of the school open prior to the end of the 2019 - 2020 school year in June for ISD student and family use (i.e. the field, playground, and pool) even if virtual learning continues and also during the summer?
+Will the physical grounds of the school re-open for ISD student and family use (i.e. the field, playground, and pool) even if virtual learning continues and also during the summer?
 Is there any option to open the library?

 What is the leadership of Secondary School doing to actively engage students?

 The Secondary School admin team has put in place a framework for online learning based upon standards set by the vast majority of other international schools that would (a) initially allow an easy transition for teachers and students and (b) allow for the addition of complexity over time.
 The key, in the beginning, was to get students and faculty acclimatized with accessing work online.
 The goal was to allow maximum flexibility for students to engage with kids.
 Throughout this time, faculty were also open to individual sessions with students to ensure maximum engagement.
 The second phase of the framework increased Office Hours and set them in place according to the classes.
 Times were set to ensure access of Secondary Students across all time zones they were in and paved the way for optional synchronous lessons to be offered.
 This second phase also coincided with the school bringing JAG Connect back, as well as beginning the launch of modified ASA’s.

 How are teachers in secondary school coordinating and being actively supported and supervised by the Secondary School administration?